-458 3.5 The waters above Mawson Bank and comparison to Pennell Bank
+3.5 The waters above Mawson Bank and comparison to Pennell Bank

-459 In contrast to PB, there is a distinct signal of MCDW at Station 70 above MB 460 between 150 m and the bottom at 255 m (neutral density $28.04 - 28.06 \text{ kg/m}^3$ ).
-Within 461 this water mass, we see dFe of 0.28 nM (Table 2), similar to that seen at the repeat 462 stations in the Joides Basin along the western side of PB.
-However, we do not see any 463 increase in dFe at the very bottom of the profile, suggesting either a lack of diagenetic 464 input or its masking by the relatively elevated dFe present in the MCDW (Fig 6b).
-465 Although there appears to be a greater potential supply of dFe in the deeper water column 466 above MB than PB, and a greater potential supply of leachable pFe (Fig 6f), the biomass 467 accumulation is greatest above PB.
-If, as mentioned earlier, all of the surface waters of 468 the region are Fe-limited, then this suggests that the rate at which these deep supplies of 469 dFe are reaching the euphotic zone must be the factor controlling biological processes in 470 the surface waters.
-We note that the density gradient in the water column above MB is 471 much greater than that above PB, largely as a result of the presence of more salty MCDW 472 above MB.
-In fact, calculation of the Brunt Vaisala frequency (Fig 6f) reveals a uniform 473 value of <0.8 cycles/hr in the bottom 80 m layer, coincident with the presence of MCDW 474 over MB, but a gently increasing value from 0.5 to 1.8 cycles/hr in the 80 m bottom layer 475 over PB.
-This gradient suggests significant inhibition to mixing of the bottom layer over 476 MB, but less over PB, and it is consistent with a similar and more complete analysis of 477 mixing presented by Kohut et al. (this issue).
-In contrast, the deep water immediately 478 above PB is comprised of AASW and has much smaller salinity gradients, so presumably 479 experiences less hindrance to vertical mixing of this putative benthic source.
+In contrast to PB, there is a distinct signal of MCDW at Station 70 above MB between 150 m and the bottom at 255 m (neutral density 28.04 - 28.06 kg m-3).
+Within this water mass, we see dFe of 0.28 nM (Table 2), similar to that seen at the repeat stations in the Joides Basin along the western side of PB.
+However, we do not see any increase in dFe at the very bottom of the profile, suggesting either a lack of sedimentary input or its masking by the relatively elevated dFe present in the MCDW (Fig. 6b).
+Although there appears to be a greater potential supply of dFe in the deeper water column above MB than PB, and a greater potential supply of L-pFe (Fig. 6e), the biomass accumulation is greatest above PB.
+Given that all of the surface waters of the region are Fe-limited, this suggests that the rate at which these deep supplies of dFe are reaching the euphotic zone must be the factor controlling biological processes in the surface waters.

+We note that the bottom layer above MB (Station 70) is more homogenous and isolated from the water column above compared to the bottom layer above PB (Stations 7 and 61), largely the result of stronger tides above MB (Kohut et al., this issue).
+In fact, calculation of the Brunt Väisälä frequency over MB (Fig. 6f, Fig. S4) reveals a uniform value of <0.8 cycles hr-1 in the bottom 80 m layer (from 200 m to the bottom) at MB.
+Above this bottom layer, there is a sharp increase to 2 cycles hr-1.
+In contrast, over PB, there is a more gradual increase in buoyancy frequency from 0.5 to 1.8 cycles hr-1 in the bottom layer (from 200 m to the bottom).
+The deep water immediately above PB comprises AASW and has much smaller salinity gradients, so presumably experiences less hindrance to vertical mixing of this putative benthic source.
+The sharp increase in buoyancy frequency above the more homogeneous bottom layer over MB we take that as evidence that this bottom layer is more isolated from the waters above compared to the bottom layer with a more gradual increase in buoyancy frequency observed over PB.
+The differences in structure between the bottom layers over each bank, driven by stronger tides over MB, are discussed in Kohut et al. (this issue).

-480 4.
-Conclusion
+4. Conclusion

-481 Dissolved Fe (dFe) values within MCDW (neutral density of 28.00 - 28.27 kg/m) 482 to the west of PB during different stages of the tidal cycle show that the dFe content 483 within the CDW is diluted by AASW during its evolution into MCDW.
+Dissolved Fe (dFe) values within MCDW (neutral density of 28.00 - 28.27 kg m-3) to the west of PB during different stages of the tidal cycle show that the dFe content within the CDW is diluted by AASW during its evolution into MCDW.

-The bottom waters above PB, with neutral densities of 27.99 - 28.03 kg/m, are less than or at the very edge of the definition of the classic MCDW.
-The bottom waters, however, show a diagenetic input of Fe and Mn as a result of tidal mixing and topographic forcing, over the large area of shallow sediments on this bank.
-This input is most pronounced when the water has flowed across the bank from the north rather than when it enters from the south.
+The bottom waters above PB, with neutral densities of 27.99 - 28.03 kg m-3, are less than or at the very edge of the definition of the classic MCDW.
+The bottom waters, however, show a sedimentary input of Fe and Mn as a result of tidal mixing and topographic forcing, over the large area of shallow sediments on this bank.
+This input is more pronounced when the water has flowed across the bank from the north than when it enters from the south.

-In contrast, the bottom water above MB (neutral densities of 28.04 -28.06 kg/m) has a sizeable supply of dFe and pFe associated with the presence of MCDW, but there does not appear to be a diagenetic input into the deep waters here.
+In contrast, the bottom water above MB (neutral densities of 28.04 -28.06 kg m-3) has a sizeable supply of dFe and pFe associated with the presence of MCDW, but there does not appear to be a sedimentary input into the deep waters here.